michaelgrotton/blog/README.md

 This is a personal blog / portfolio / website for technical projects and blog posts, and non-technical projects and blog posts like cooking/baking, reading, photograpy, personal life musings, etc etc.

 It is built with gatsby.js, and I started it with the gatsby-blog-starter repo, but here are the changes I made:
-  * *total* site design/redesign, implemented with just native css
+  * *total* site design/redesign, implemented with native css
   * added a tagging system for posts
   * added disqus comments
   * deployed to netlify